-Intangible assets and property, plant and equipment
+(i) Intangible assets, property, plant and equipment and goodwill

 Intangible assets and property, plant and equipment are reviewed for impairment, whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Goodwill is tested for impairment annually.
 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the CGU to which the asset belongs.